Most of us, as we age, are challenged by increasing weight.

 What is our best chance of success?

 Smoking was considered acceptable in the 1960s, despite the fact that scientists knew that it was causing cancer.
-We need to slowly educate, starting in primary schools, and make people aware of the problems associated with obesity.
-We should make heroes out of people who are able to maintain a non obese state.
+We need to educate, starting in primary schools, and make people aware of the problems associated with obesity.
+We should make heroes out of people who are able to lose weight.
 I am concerned to see that more and more TV advertisements are now using people who are overweight.
+Fast food outlets need to offer almond meal bread as an alternative to high glycaemic index wheat-based bread